raphael-group/LAML/README.md

-# sc-MAIL: single-cell Maximum-likelihood Ancestral Inference for Lineage-tracing
+# :camel: LAML: single-cell Maximum-likelihood Ancestral Inference for Lineage-tracing

-sc-MAIL is a maximum likelihood algorithm under the Probabilistic Mixed-type Missing (PMM) model.
-Given a lineage tracing experiment character matrix with heterogeneous per-site alphabets and mutation probabilities, sc-MAIL will find a maximum likelihood tree topology and estimate branch lengths as well as stochastic dropout and heritable silencing missing data rates.
+LAML is a maximum likelihood algorithm under the Probabilistic Mixed-type Missing (PMM) model.
+Given a lineage tracing experiment character matrix with heterogeneous per-site alphabets and mutation probabilities, LAML will find a maximum likelihood tree topology and estimate branch lengths as well as stochastic dropout and heritable silencing missing data rates.

 For additional information about the method, you can refer to the [website](https://raphael-group.github.io/sc-mail/).
 # Precursors (required before installation)